PART 12 - DEFAULT JUDGMENT

 (Rule 6.17 provides that, where the claim form is served by the claimant, the claimant may not obtain default judgment unless a certificate of service has been filed.)

-(1) Subject to paragraph (2), a claimant may obtain a default judgment by filing a request in the relevant practice form where the claim is for –
+(1) Subject to paragraph (3), a claimant may obtain a default judgment by filing a request in the relevant practice form where the claim is for—

-(c) delivery of goods where the claim form gives the defendant the alternative of paying their value; or
+(c) delivery of goods where the claim form gives the defendant the alternative of paying their value (N205A, N225); or

 (d) any combination of these remedies.

-(2) The claimant must make an application in accordance with Part 23 if he wishes to obtain a default judgment –
+(3) The claimant must make an application in accordance with Part 23 if they wish to obtain a default judgment—

 (a) on a claim which consists of or includes a claim for any other remedy; or

-(a) claims any other remedy in his claim form in addition to those specified in paragraph (1); but
+(a) claims any other remedy in the claim form in addition to those specified in paragraph (1); but